donnaloia/sendPulse/README.md

-# sendPulse
+# sendPulse ϟ

 Put simply, sendPulse is a platform for organizing and sending emails to users in bulk.
-I started this project for fun after I got turned out for a job at Postscript that I was really excited about.
+I started this project for fun after I got turned down for a job at Postscript that I was really excited about.
 I figured if I could build something similar in a weekend, maybe they'd be impressed and hire me the next time around.

 Anyway, there is a smorgosborg of technologies and frameworks that I've used to build this project.